fortrabbit/blog/new-app-cloud-storage-dropbox.md

 author: uk
 created: 2015-09-04
 title: Dropbox as a cloud storage
-excerpt: How to enable Dropbox as your App's persistent cloud storage.
+intro: How to enable Dropbox as your App's persistent cloud storage.
 tag:
   - changelog
 ---